Cream-breasted fruit dove

 The cream-breasted fruit dove (Ramphiculus merrilli) or cream-bellied fruit dove is a species of bird in the family Columbidae.
 It is a large and primarily greenish dove with a distinctive red wing patch and cream coloured breast which it was named after.
 It is endemic to the Philippines found only on the islands of Luzon, Catanduanes and Polillo Islands.
 Its natural habitat is tropical moist lowland to montane forests of up to 1,300 masl.
-It is threatened by habitat loss, and trapping for the pet trade.
+It is threatened by habitat loss and trapping for the pet trade.
 This species was formerly placed in the genus Ptilinopus.

 It is illegal to hunt, capture or keep cream-breasted fruit-doves under Philippine Law RA 9147.

 Description and taxonomy

+The cream-breasted fruit dove was formally described in 1916 by the Australian/American ornithologist Richard Crittenden McGregor as Leucotreron merrilli based on a specimen collected near Paete, Laguna Province, Luzon in the Philippines.
+The specific epithet was chosen to honour the American botanist Elmer Drew Merrill.

-Described on Ebird as "A fairly large dove of lowland and low-elevation montane forest.
-Has green upperparts to the back of the neck, a gray head and chest, a creamy belly, and white under the base of the tail, scalloped green.
-Note the purple spot across the flight feathers.
-The race from northern Luzon has a dark red crown.
-Similar to Black-chinned Fruit-Dove, but Cream-breasted has a narrow chest band and a cream rather than green belly.
-Song is a drawn-out, deep quavering "brrrrrrr."
-This species does not exhibit sexual dimorphism.
+A fairly large dove of lowland and low-elevation montane forest on the island of Luzon.
+Has green upperparts, a gray head and chest and the eponymous cream-belly and breast.
+It also has a purple spot across the flight feathers.
+Its call is described as a ringing or quivering series of coos" This species does not exhibit sexual dimorphism.

 The cream-breasted fruit dove was formerly one of over 50 species placed in the genus Ptilinopus.
 A molecular genetic study published in 2014 found that the fruit dove genus Ptilinopus was paraphyletic.
 In a move towards creating monophyletic genera, nine species including the cream-breasted fruit dove were moved from Ptilinopus to Ramphiculus.
 Within the genus, it is most closely allied with the flame-breasted fruit dove.

 It was formerly placed in the obsolete genus Leucotreron.
-The species' generic name comes from the Greek ptilon (feather) and pous (foot), while the specific epithet is in honor of Elmer Drew Merrill, an American botanist.
+The species' generic name comes from the Greek ptilon (feather) and pous (foot).
 Alternative names for the cream-breasted fruit dove include Merrill's fruit dove.